Stocks edge higher as bond yields, bank stocks rise

-NEW YORK (AP) — Stocks were slightly higher in late morning trading Friday, as a rise in bond yields helped lift the shares of banks.
+NEW YORK (AP) — Stocks were slightly higher in afternoon trading Friday, as a rise in bond yields helped lift the shares of banks.

-Stocks have edged higher most of the week.
-Investors have been weighing concerns about the virus tripping up a steady economic recovery as vaccinations progress and businesses reopen.
+Stocks have edged higher most of the week as investors weigh concerns about the virus tripping up a steady economic recovery against progress in vaccinations and business re-openings.

-Bank stocks were among the better performers in early trading, as a rise in bond yields translates into higher interest banks can charge to customers to borrow.
-Wells Fargo was up 1.4% and JPMorgan Chase was up 0.9%.
+Bank stocks were among the better performers as a rise in bond yields translates into higher interest banks can charge to customers to borrow.
+Wells Fargo was up 1.4% and JPMorgan Chase was up 0.4%.

+Technology stocks were also gaining ground and helping to pull the market higher.
+Apple rose 1.4% and Microsoft rose 0.5%.

 Stocks have benefited this week as bond yields, which had been steadily ticking higher, retreated from highs hit earlier in the month.